spectrocloud/librarium/content/docs/05-workspace/2-workload-features.md

 * The AWS S3 permissions listed in the next section need to be configured in the AWS account to provision Backup through Palette.

-* Pre-created bucket at the AWS or MinIO object-store.
+* Pre-create a bucket at the AWS or MinIO object-store.

 ## For GCP Backup Location

-* GCP service account with a `storage admin` role.
+* GCP service account with a **Storage Admin** role.

-* Pre-created bucket at the GCP object storage.
+* Pre-create a bucket at the GCP object storage.

 # Backup Locations